paulfoley/Udacity_Nanodegree-Data_Analyst/Udacity_Student_Data-Analysis/README.md

 ### Special Note

-If you try running a code block and get an error message like no module named matplotlib, then your distribution of Anaconda may be missing a package used in the project.
+If you try running a code block and get an error message like 'no module named matplotlib', then your distribution of Anaconda may be missing a package used in the project.
 That's okay – there's an easy way that you can install these packages.
 Take a look at Google for easy to use guides on installation!

 ## Authors